shadows-eye/sr5-marketplace/README.md

 - Click on the marketplace icon in the scene controls, or use a macro/hotkey provided by the GM to open the Purchase Screen.

 #### Browsing and Searching Items:
-- Navigate through different item categories using tabs.
+- Navigate through different item categories.
 - Use the search bar and filters to find specific items.
+Attach filter tags to save the filter.

 #### Adding Items to Basket:
 - Click on **Add to Basket** for items you wish to purchase.